What is the photography and video policy?

 Is there disabled access?

-The Daura Gallery provides disabled access via an elevator between the main galleries and the Dillard Lobby Gallery.
+The Daura Museum of Art provides disabled access via an elevator between the main galleries and the Dillard Lobby Museum.

 Sketching with pencils and paper is permitted in the museum.
 Use of all other materials is not permitted unless by prior arrangement with curatorial staff.